 Most professionals were never taught how to communicate under pressure.
 They default to hardball tactics, avoid conflict, or wing it and hope for the best.
 Interest-Based Communication is a different approach — rooted in negotiation theory, built around the idea that understanding what people actually want (their interests) matters more than winning arguments about what they say they want (their positions).

-This is a two-day, in-person course.
-You'll learn the philosophy in the morning and practice it in the afternoon — with real exercises, real role-playing, and real conflicts from your own work.
+This is a three-day, in-person course.
+You'll learn the philosophy each morning and practice it each afternoon — with real exercises, real role-playing, and real conflicts from your own work.
+Evenings include group activities designed to deepen the connections you're building with your cohort.
 You'll leave with a workbook and a set of skills you can use the following Monday.

-Sessions are approximately two hours each.
+Daytime sessions are approximately two hours each.
 They include lessons, Q&A, small-group role-playing exercises, and debrief discussions.
+Afternoons include extended practice time.
+Evenings offer group activities to build connections with your cohort.
 Each participant receives a workbook.

 Interest-Based Negotiations